QS-Barcamp

 Agenda?

-Sorry, we have to disappoint you: We have no agenda.
-In the spirit of the BarCamp principles, we challenge traditional conference and congress formats.
-Who can have a say?
-Everyone who wants to say something.
-What gets around?
-Lots of food for thought, lots of inspiration, constructive solutions, great contacts and lots of fun.
-You can read our rules of the game in the Code of Conduct
+Sorry, we have to disappoint you: we don't have an agenda.
+True to the Barcamp principles, we turn traditional conference formats upside down.
+Who gets to participate?
+Everyone who wants to have a say.
+What's the result?
+Lots of food for thought, plenty of inspiration, constructive solutions, great contacts, and a lot of fun.
+You can read our rules in the Code of Conduct.

 Are you a student?